SNU-HCIL/2020-Fall-DCCP/template/public/md/intro.md

 * Python interpreter can be used in two modes:
     * .red[Interactive mode]: enter statements on keyboard
     * .red[Script mode]: save statements in Python script

 ---

+# Why Python

+* General purpose , High level, Scripting Language

+* First appeared 1991 , invented by Guido van Rossum

+* Easy to use, easy to learn

+* Widely used as
+    * Scientific libraries
+    * Web Frameworks
+    * Backend Frameworks
+    * UI Frameworks
+    * Graphic Frameworks
+    * Data Mining Frameworks
+    * And many others…

+---

+# Why Python: Advantages vs Disadvantages

+* Advantages
+    * Fast prototype testing
+    * Minimal development effort
+    * High readability

+* Disadvantages
+    * As a scripting language, it requires a interpreter
+    * Performance might be an issue (memory, computation)
+    * Weak typing might be harder to debug (weak satic semantic checking)
+        * Not optimal for programs that have high reliability constraints
+        * Not optimal for programs that are built and maintained by many people or over a long period of time

+---